nocalhost/nocalhost.github.io/docs/getting-started.md

 * Visual Studio Code (1.52+)
 * Kubernetes api-server can be accessed internal and external

-!!!tip Example Application
-    We will using the bookinfo application as an example here.
-You can use your own application that already deployed in your Kubernetes clusters, or you can follow **[Deploy Example Application in K8s](../References/deploy-book-info-app-manifest)** to deploy bookinfo app in your Kubernetes clusters.

 ## Step 1: Install

 Make sure you have finished the Nocalhost VSCode plugin following [Client Installation](https://nocalhost.dev/installation/)